wdi-sf-fall/notes/week_01_fundamentals/day_4_dom_events/README.md

 #Intro to DOM and Events

-Grab HTML snippet in today's notes direcory and save it to your local workspace:
+Fork this repo and clone it from your github:

+	git@github.com:wdi-sf-fall/dom_day_lab.git

 **Excercise 1: (5 min)**